jeanimal/heuristica/README.md

 To fit a model, we give it the data set and the columns to use.
 The 2nd column, `Dropout_Rate`, is the __criterion__ to be predicted.
 The __cues__ are the following columns, indexes 3 and 4, percent of `Low_Income_Students` and percent of `Limited_English_Students`.

 Let's fit two models:
-* ttbModel, Take The Best, ttbModel
+* ttbModel, Take The Best, which uses the highest-validity cue that discriminates.
 * regModel, a wrapped version of R's "lm" function for a linear regression.